planet-argonbot/techtown-survey/README.md

 The filter-charts.js handles the logic for building the Charts based on data and options defined in charts-data.js.

-The app.js initializes javascript and handles front-end event handlers.
+The app.js initializes the Survey and handles front-end event handlers.